 Indicator Definition Focus population Information on smoking status Known smoking status The percentage of patients who ever gave information on their smoking. status.
-In care and by age group 1 Information needed for cardiovascular disease screening Total cholesterol The percentage of patients who had a total cholesterol measurement during the calendar year. - - In care and by age group1 HDL cholesterol The percentage of patients who had an HDL cholesterol measurement during the calendar year.
+In care and by age group 1 Information needed for cardiovascular disease screening Total cholesterol The percentage of patients who had a total cholesterol measurement during the calendar year.
+In care and by age group1 HDL cholesterol The percentage of patients who had an HDL cholesterol measurement during the calendar year.
 LDL cholesterol The percentage of patients who had an LDL cholesterol measurement during the calendar year.
 Blood pressure The percentage of patients who had at least one blood pressure measurement during the calendar year.

 All cardiovascular parameters The percentage of patients who had total, HDL and LDL cholesterol and blood pressure measurement during the calendar year.
 Information on cardiovascular event risk SCORE2 The percentage of patients who had enough information to have their SCORE2 cardiovascular risk assessment during the calendar year.
-40-69 year olds without a history of CVD SCORE2-OP The percentage of patients who had enough information to have their SCORE2-OP cardiovascular risk assessment during the calendar year.
-70 year old or older, without a history of CVD Statin use The percentage of patients who received a prescription for statins during the calendar year.
-SCORE2 or SCORE2-OP predicted 10-year risk greater than 10%, without a history of CVD 2 Target LDL cholesterol The percentage of patients who had an SCORE2 or LDL cholesterol level ≤1.8 mmol/mL SCORE2-OP predicted during the calendar year.
-10-year risk greater than 10%, without a history of CVD2 Antihypertensive medication use The percentage of patients who received a prescription for antihypertensive medication during the calendar year.
-All patients with high blood pressure 3 Target blood pressure The percentage of patients who had a systolic blood pressure <130 mmHg and diastolic blood pressure <80 mmHg (for those 18-64 years old), or a systolic blood pressure <140 mmHg and diastolic blood pressure <80 mmHg (for those 65 years old or older).
+40-69 year olds without a history of CVD SCORE2-OP OP The percentage of patients who had 70 year old or old enough information to have their without a histor SCORE2-OP cardiovascular risk of CVD assessment during the calendar year.
+Statin use The percentage of patients who received a prescription for statins during the calendar year. tion for statins during the SCORE2-OP predicted Target LDL cholesterol The percentage of patients who had an SCORE2 or LDL cholesterol level ≤1.8 mmol/mL SCORE2-OP predicted during the calendar year.
+10-year risk greater than 10%, without a history of CVD2 Antihypertensive medication use The percentage of patients who received a prescription for antihypertensive medication during the calendar year. ved All patients with high blood pressure 3 Target blood pressure The percentage of patients who had a systolic blood pressure <130 mmHg and diastolic blood pressure <80 mmHg (for those 18-64 years old), or a systolic blood pressure <140 mmHg and diastolic blood pressure <80 mmHg (for those 65 years old or older).
 All patients on antihypertensive medication